exercism/python/exercises/concept/guidos-gorgeous-lasagna/.docs/hints.md

 ## 4. Calculate total elapsed cooking time (prep + bake) in minutes

-- You need to define a [function][defining-functions] with two parameters.
+- You need to define a [function][defining functions] with two parameters.
 - Remember: you can always _call_ a function you've defined previously.
 - You can use the [mathematical operator for addition][python as a calculator] to sum values.
 - This function should [return a value][return].